vwkd/code-system/src/languages/rust/memory.md

 ## move

-copy of data from one binding to another invalidates the previous owner
+copy of value from one binding to another invalidates the previous owner

-guaranteed to be bitwise copy of the data contained in the type, equivalent to a memcpy of the appropriate size
+guaranteed to be bitwise copy of the value contained in the type, equivalent to a memcpy of the appropriate size

 implicit during binding